Cystectomy - Bladder Cancer

 - Less blood loss

 - Fewer transfusions

 As with any surgery, these benefits cannot be guaranteed, as surgery is patient and procedure specific.

 da Vinci Urologic Surgeon

-William Badger, M.D., specializes in robotic-assisted and laparoscopic urologic surgical procedures, including the treatment of pediatric patients.
-Dr. Badger is the only urologist in Northern and Central Arizona offering patients the opportunity to benefit from robot-assisted prostatectomy surgical options for the treatment of benign and malignant prostate conditions.
+William Badger, M.D., and Jon A. Rumohr, M.D., specialize in robotic-assisted and laparoscopic urologic surgical procedures, including the treatment of pediatric patients.
+They are the only urologist in Northern and Central Arizona offering patients the opportunity to benefit from robot-assisted prostatectomy surgical options for the treatment of benign and malignant prostate conditions.